o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-structure.md

 The remaining directories are less likely to be of interest to individual contributors because their topics are generated trough some other process, or because their topics are not directly related to using O3DE.

 * `api`: Maps to the [**API Reference**](/docs/api/) section in the O3DE docs.
-The API reference for O3DE which is generated through automation.
+The API reference for O3DE is generated through an automated process.

 * `contributing`: Maps to the [**Contribute**](/docs/contributing/) section in the O3DE docs.
 Contribute contains information on contributing to O3DE code and documentation.
 You are here.

 * `release-notes`: Maps to the [**Release Notes**](/docs/release-notes/) section in the O3DE docs.
-Release Notes are release specific information for O3DE that is provided by the various O3DE Special Interest Groups.
+Release Notes contains release specific information for O3DE that is provided by the various O3DE Special Interest Groups.

 * `tools-ui`: Maps to the [**Tools UI Developer's Guide**](/docs/tools-ui/) section in the O3DE docs.
-User information on UI design concepts, framework, and widgets used to create tools and applications for O3DE.
+This guide has information on design concepts, framework, and UI widgets used to create tools and applications for O3DE.

-With this high-level understanding of the O3DE docs structure, continue to the next topic, [Write Documentation](/docs/contributing/to-docs/write-documentation).